shawngraham/presentations/caa/caa.md

 - fundamental action of computer: to copy
 - fundamental result of copying: connection
 - fundamental consequence of connection: extended sensorium
+- digital archaeology is an extended kind of digital kinaesthetia, we go into the flow

 ---